add_tax <- function(price, rate) price * (1 + rate)

 2.1 Church’s lambda calculus becomes a programming language

-In 1958, John McCarthy at MIT had a problem.
-He wanted to write programs for artificial intelligence research, and the only real option was Fortran.
-John Backus and his team at IBM had released it the year before.
-Before Fortran, programming meant writing instructions in the machine’s own notation, numbers and abbreviations that corresponded directly to hardware operations.
-Backus wanted scientists to be able to write something closer to mathematical formulas, and Fortran (short for “Formula Translation”) was the result.
-It was the first high-level programming language, and it made numerical computing accessible to people who were not hardware specialists.
-But Fortran was a Turing-model language through and through: you wrote a program, submitted it to a batch queue on a mainframe, and waited for the answer.
-It was fast at arithmetic, but McCarthy needed something else: a language that could manipulate symbols, build up complex structures, and treat its own programs as data.
+By 1958, the only real option for writing programs was Fortran, which John Backus and his team at IBM had released the year before.
+Before Fortran, programming meant writing instructions in the machine’s own notation: numbers and abbreviations that corresponded directly to hardware operations.
+Backus wanted scientists to write something closer to mathematical formulas, and Fortran (short for “Formula Translation”) was the result, the first high-level programming language, fast at arithmetic and accessible to people who were not hardware specialists.
+But a researcher at MIT wanted to write programs for artificial intelligence research, and he needed something Fortran could not do: a language that could manipulate symbols, build up complex structures, and treat its own programs as data.

-McCarthy found his answer in Church’s lambda calculus from Chapter 1.
-He took Church’s idea (functions that take arguments and return values, nothing else) and turned it into a real programming language.
-He called it Lisp, short for “list processing.”
+He found his answer in Church’s lambda calculus (Section 1.2).
+McCarthy took the idea (functions that take arguments and return values, nothing else) and turned it into a programming language called Lisp, short for “list processing.”

 Lisp introduced ideas that had never existed in a programming language before:

-• Code as data.
-A Lisp program is itself a list, the same kind of data structure the language manipulates.
-This means a Lisp program can inspect, modify, and generate other Lisp programs.
+- Code as data.
+Every Lisp program is itself a list, the same data structure the language manipulates.
+Programs can inspect, rewrite, and generate other programs, which is why Lisp macros remain unmatched in most languages sixty years later.

-• Garbage collection.
+- Garbage collection.
 The language manages memory automatically.
 The programmer never has to say “I’m done with this piece of data; free the memory.”
-Lisp figures it out.

-One detail of the story is worth mentioning.
-McCarthy had written a mathematical description of how Lisp should evaluate expressions (a function called eval), intending it as a theoretical exercise.
+McCarthy had written a mathematical description of how Lisp should evaluate expressions (a function called eval), intending it purely as a theoretical exercise.
 His graduate student Steve Russell read the paper and realized he could translate eval directly into machine code for the IBM 704.
 McCarthy later recalled: “Steve Russell said, look, why don’t I program this eval… and I said to him, ho, ho, you’re confusing theory with practice, this eval is intended for reading, not for computing.
 But he went ahead and did it.”
-The result was a working Lisp interpreter, and it was born from the same insight that underpins this whole book: the boundary between mathematical notation and executable code is thinner than it looks.
+The result was a working Lisp interpreter, born from the same insight that underpins this whole book: the boundary between mathematical notation and executable code is thinner than it looks.

 my_function <- function(x) x + 1

 my_function is a value.
-You could put it in a list, pass it to another function, or replace it.
-That idea came from Lisp, and R still uses it everywhere.
+You could put it in a list, pass it to another function, or replace it with something else entirely.
+That idea came straight from Lisp.
+But Lisp itself had a problem: by the 1970s, it had grown enormous, splintered into competing dialects, and accumulated features nobody could agree on.
+Two people at MIT decided to strip it back to the bones.

 2.2 Scheme strips it down

-Gerald Jay Sussman was a professor; Guy Lewis Steele Jr. was his graduate student.
-They had been studying Carl Hewitt’s Actor model, a new theory of concurrent computation where independent “actors” send messages to each other.
-To understand it better, they decided to implement a small version in Lisp.
-They built their own tiny dialect, stripped down to the essentials, and in the process discovered something: actors and lambda calculus functions were really the same thing.
-An actor that receives a message and responds is just a function that takes an argument and returns a value.
+Gerald Jay Sussman was a professor at MIT’s AI Lab; Guy Lewis Steele Jr. was his graduate student.
+They had been studying Carl Hewitt’s Actor model, a theory of concurrent computation where independent “actors” send messages to each other, and to understand it better they decided to implement a small version in Lisp.
+So they built their own tiny dialect, stripped down to the essentials.
+Along the way, the distinction between actors and lambda calculus functions dissolved: an actor that receives a message and responds is a function that takes an argument and returns a value.

-This realization led them to build Scheme, which they first described in a 1975 AI Memo at MIT.
+Out of that realization came Scheme, first described in a 1975 AI Memo at MIT.
 Between 1975 and 1980, Sussman and Steele published a series of papers now known as “the Lambda Papers,” working out the consequences of taking the lambda calculus seriously as a foundation for programming.

 Lexical scoping.
 When a function refers to a variable, where does it look?
-Older Lisps used dynamic scoping: the function looks at whatever happens to be in scope at the moment it’s called.
-Scheme chose lexical scoping: the function looks at what was in scope where it was defined.
-This sounds like a technicality, but it changes everything about how functions compose and how you can use functions as building blocks.
+Older Lisps used dynamic scoping, where the meaning of a variable depends on whatever happens to be in scope at the moment the function is called.
+The same function could behave differently depending on who called it.
+Scheme chose lexical scoping: a variable means what it meant where the function was defined, regardless of where it runs.
+This sounds like a technicality, but it determines whether you can use functions as building blocks at all.
 R uses lexical scoping, inherited through S from Scheme.
 Chapter 18 uses this to build function factories and closures.

 Minimalism.
 Scheme showed that you don’t need a big language.
 A small set of well-chosen primitives, all consistent with the lambda calculus, is enough to build anything.
-This philosophy influenced S and through it R: R’s core is surprisingly small, and most of what feels “built in” is actually implemented as ordinary R functions.
+This philosophy shaped S and through it R: R’s core is surprisingly small, and most of what feels “built in” is actually implemented as ordinary R functions.
+Even + is a function you can call as `+`(1, 2), override, or pass to Reduce.
+That uniformity comes from Scheme.

 Here is lexical scoping in R. Don’t worry about the details yet; just notice that it works: